Perineal Protection Bundle ©

 In addition to the quality of evidence, other factors were taken into account in the selection process including:

-- Acceptability of interventions by women
+- Acceptability of proposed elements of care to women

 - Research evidence from current systematic reviews, source articles, best practice guidelines